The demand for Big Data technology is skyrocketing, since its global market is to grow to $103 billion by 2027, according to Statista.

 Apache Spark vs Hadoop MapReduce: Compatibility

-Both Spark and Hadoop are compatible with different types of data and data sources.
-Moreover, Spark can run in the cloud or be a standalone application.
-The same file formats and types of data can be integrated with Hadoop and Spark, because data sources that use the Hadoop Input format are supported by Spark.
+Spark and Hadoop are compatible with different types of data and data sources.
+Moreover, Spark can run in the cloud or be a standalone application, making it adaptable to different business needs.
+Both frameworks support similar file formats and data types, which means you can use the same data sources with either Spark or Hadoop.
+This compatibility makes switching between the two frameworks or integrating them into existing systems easier.

 Hadoop MapReduce vs Apache Spark: Failure Tolerance